oliverphilcox/RascalC/docs/usage/getting-started.rst

 Getting Started
 ================

 RascalC computes covariance matrix estimates from a given correlation function and set of random particles.
-The required input files are described :ref:`below <file-inputs>`.
+Here, we give a broad overview of the procedure and the relevant :ref:`file-inputs`.
+A :doc:`tutorial` is provided to demonstrate basic use of the code pipeline.

-In order to compute these matrices there are several steps:
+In order to compute the covariance matrices there are several steps:

 1. :doc:`pre-processing` (*Optional*):
     We provide a suite of utility functions to convert input files to the correct forms used by RascalC.
 This includes conversion from (Ra,Dec,redshift) to (x,y,z) coordinate space, creation of binfiles and assignment of HealPix jackknife regions to particles.
 Alternatively, this step can be skipped if the input files are already of the correct format.